Introduction to the Terrain Integrated Rough Earth Model (TIREM)

 Analyzing your link budget

-The Link Budget - Detailed report will provide you with all the information you need for your analysis.
+The Detailed Link Budget report will provide you with all the information you need for your analysis.
 You want to create a custom report that will show specific information concerning your analysis.
 You want to focus on time, atmospheric absorption and carrier to noise (C/N) ratio.
 You want to know what time you can expect communications with each tower, how terrain is affecting your communications and you require a C/N of 20 dB or better.

 1. Wait for the Report & Graph Manager to open.